o19s/documentation-website/_search-plugins/ubi/schemas.md

   {: .warning}

  - **`event_attributes.position`**
-   &ensp; structure that contains information on the location of the event origin, such as screen *x,y* coordinates, or the *n-th* object out of 10 results:
+   &ensp; structure that contains information on the location of the event origin, such as screen *x, y* coordinates, or the *n-th* object out of 10 results:

    - `event_attributes.position.ordinal`
      &ensp; tracks the *n-th* item within a list that a user could select, click (i.e. selecting the 3rd element could be event{`onClick, results[4]`})